box-community/box-curl-samples/README.md

 ## Create email alias

-Adds a new email alias to a user account..
+Adds a new email alias to a user account.

 <!-- sample post_users_id_email_aliases -->
 ```bash